 9. The word “plumber” comes from the Latin word “plumbum” which means lead.

-10. Even though Humans cannot drink salt water, sea birds such as sea gulls and albatross’s can drink salt water and they then excrete the excess salt, which helps them spend weeks at sea.
+10. Even though humans can’t drink salt water, sea birds such as seagulls and albatross can drink salt water.
+They then excrete the excess salt which helps them spend weeks at sea.

-11. Albert Einstein said if he did his life again he would be s plumber.
+11. Albert Einstein said if he did his life again he would be a plumber.

 12. 75% of household prefer for the flap of the toilet paper to be faced down.